Red teas, including honeybush and rooibos, are herbal teas plucked from bushes that grow in South Africa.

 HEAVY

-A thick, strong and colored liquor with limited briskness and astringency.
+A thick, strong, and colored liquor with limited briskness and astringency.

 HERBAL TEA

-A beverage that is not made from the tea plant, but from a variety of dried berries, fruits, herbs, flowers and roots—virtually anything that can be steeped that does not come from the tea plant Camellia sinensis.
-Correctly, herbal teas are called tisanes and not teas, since tea comes from the tea plant; but Americans are stuck on the designation of “tea.”
-Herbal teas do not have caffeine and some have palliative effects that have been homeopathic (folk medicine) remedied for millennia.
-Examples include chamomile which induces sleep, ginger which reduces nausea, catnip, ginseng, licorice, sage and yerba mate.
-Herbal teas should be brewed with water at 208°F. |
+A beverage that is not made from the tea plant, but from a variety of dried berries, fruits, herbs, flowers, and roots—virtually anything that can be steeped that does not come from the tea plant Camellia sinensis.
+Correctly, herbal teas are called tisanes and not teas, since tea comes from the tea plant, but Americans are stuck on the designation of “tea.”
+Herbal teas do not have caffeine, and some have palliative effects that have been homeopathic (folk medicine) remedies for millennia.
+Examples include chamomile, which induces sleep, ginger, which reduces nausea, catnip, ginseng, licorice, sage, and yerba mate.
+Herbal teas should be brewed with water at 208°F.

 |